LazuriteMC/Hexaplex/README.md

 ## How does it work?

+Hexaplex utilizes a process called Daltonization which has the following four steps.

+&nbsp;&nbsp;&nbsp;&nbsp;**1.** Convert the original image to one that simulates what a person with a color vision deficiency would perceive.
+&nbsp;&nbsp;&nbsp;&nbsp;**2.** Calculate the difference between the original image and the simulated one.
-Hexaplex utilizes a process called Daltonization which works by simulating what a person with a color vision deficiency would perceive and then corrects for this by taking the missing color information and shifting it towards the visible spectrum of the user's vision deficiency.
+&nbsp;&nbsp;&nbsp;&nbsp;**3.** Shift the color differences towards the visible spectrum of the user's vision deficiency.
+&nbsp;&nbsp;&nbsp;&nbsp;**4.** Correct the original image by adding the corrected differences to it.

 On the technical side, Hexaplex uses OpenGL shaders and applies Daltonization as a post-processing filter.